mdombrov-33/qdrant-ai-search/README.md

 **Loki Log Aggregation:**

-- Structured JSON logs from all services
+- Structured JSON logs from all services with automatic service/level tagging
-- Request tracing with correlation IDs
+- Request tracing with correlation IDs and contextual metadata
-- Error categorization and alerting
+- Error categorization and real-time log streaming in Grafana
-- Search query and result logging for analytics
+- Search query and result logging for analytics and debugging

 ### Access Points